ProAltis/Changelogs/MacSupport.md

 Run through the rest of the installation process, entering your Mac password when prompted.

-Once that's complete, open "nvidia openCG"
+Once that's complete, open "nvidia openCG" (if it won't let you, use the same technique)

 You should see this: